 Two times again her talent as a comedienne would come to light.
 In From Soup to Nuts (1928) she is the rich Lady Culpepper who by accident has hired Stan and 0llie as table servants.
 Her pursuit of a cherry with a spoon among and over the crockery is a highlight that overshadows Laurel and Hardy’s apearance in this film.
 Perhaps this led Hal Roach to involve her in an experiment that was meant to introduce a female Laurel and Hardy.

 For that purpose the producer brought Anita Garvin together with Marion Byron; one of the results was A Pair of Tights.
-A clip from this force has become famous in the compilation movie When Comedy was King (1960).
+A clip from this farce has become famous in the compilation movie When Comedy was King (1960).
 Edgar Kennedy is the avaricious lover who does not want to spend one dime on a nice evening and besides hardly dares to speak to Anita.
 Impassively she sits next to him until at lost he brings out the words: “Well, how are you?”
 Without blinking her eyes she answers: “Starving”.

 The experiment fails and the duo Garvin and Byron is dissolved.
 Anita does not remain unemployed; with Roach she plays in films with Charley Chase and she starts freelancing again.
 In 1929 she appears in Greta Garbo’s last silent movie The Single Standard and she gets the leading part in Hot Rhythm of director Leo McCarey.